St Austell Luxury Villas

 Food & Drink

-The Eden Project and the Lost Gardens of Heligan are popular attractions for guests staying in the area.
-Wingz bird sanctuary, a small rescue centre is perfect for a few hours entertainment whilst Caery’s Castle is a must-visit for keen historians.
+The Eden Project and the Lost Gardens of Heligan are popular attractions for guests staying in the area, offering fascinating days out suitable for the whole family, and the endlessly fascinating Caerhays Castle within its 140-acre grounds is a must-visit for keen historians.

 Aquila, a charter company in Mevagissey, is a great place to charter a fishing boat for the day, many visitors return with tales of whale or dolphin sightings.
 For an activity with a difference why not polish up your survival skills at Footsteps of Discovery, run by ex-military personnel, you'll learn how to survive whilst having fun.